joelkoz/NodeMDA/README.md

 NodeMDA is a node.js library used for generating software source code for any project or language using a simplified version of the *Model Driven Architecture* methodology.
 By using a small subset of UML - *Class definitions and diagrams* - large sections of your application can be generated automatically.
-It is particularly effective for the generation of backend artififacts like database entities and remote service interfaces.
+It is particularly effective for the generation of backend artifacts like database entities and remote service interfaces.

 NodeMDA is a code generation *_engine_* that uses "plugin" architecture driven